 4. Deathly diseases.

-While Native Americans rarely caused harm to pioneers, travelers did face a lot of death-defying moments on the Oregon Trail.
+While Native Americans rarely caused harm to pioneers, travellers did face a lot of death-defying moments on the Oregon Trail.
 Their main issue was cholera, although other deadly diseases did reverberate.
 It is believed that about 20,000 deaths on the Oregon Trail were caused by serious diseases of the time.
 There was a time when there were graves on every mile of the trail to mark those who had passed along the way.

 5. An ambitious trail!